lexloren/E99-Language-Learning/README.md

 The application also includes scripts to prepopulate MySQL database with Japanese and Chinese language dictionaries to bootstrap the setup process for learning those languages.

-Application code is placed in the following
+Application code is organized as below -

 1. apis		- Backend RESTful API invocation scripts written in PHP.
-2. backend	- All the backend PHP code with relevant classes invoked from API scripts.
+1. backend	- All the backend PHP code with relevant classes invoked from API scripts.
-3. frontend	- Frontend html/css and Javascript codes.
+1. frontend	- Frontend html/css and Javascript codes.
-4. phptests	- Unit-test scripts for both apis & backend php scripts.
+1. phptests	- Unit-test scripts for both apis & backend php scripts.
-5. tools	- DB setup php and sql scripts.
+1. tools	- DB setup php and sql scripts.
-6. Router.php	- Entry point to the backend that routes the http request to appropriate API script.
+1. Router.php	- Entry point to the backend that routes the http request to appropriate API script.
-7. *.php	- Open APIs exposed to the frontend for invocation.
+1. *.php	- Open APIs exposed to the frontend for invocation.
-8. dictionary_upload - Scripts and raw datafiles to upload Japanese and Chinese language dictionaries.
+1. dictionary_upload - Scripts and raw datafiles to upload Japanese and Chinese language dictionaries.